Analysis of Popper's Experiment and its Realization: Kim and Shih's experiment

 In this scenario, we split the time $t_1$, taken by particle 1 to reach slit A, into two parts: the time $t_{b1}$ taken to travel the distance $b_1$, from the source to the lens, and the time $t_{2f}$ taken to travel the distance $2f$, from the lens to slit A. So, the state of particle 2, after a time $t_1$, conditioned on particle 1 having passed through slit A, is given by

 Similarly, one can write the state of particle 2 at a general time $t$, conditioned on particle 1 having passed through slit A, as

 A word of caution is needed while interpreting (\ref{phi2t}).
-For a time $t < t_1$, the two particle state is actually an entangled state, which renders any attempt to write the wavefunction of just particle 2, meaningless.
+For a time $t < t_1$, the two particle state is actually an entangled state, which renders any attempt to write the wave-function of just particle 2, meaningless.
+For such a purpose, normally one has to resort to mixed states.
 However, if one were to calculate any quantity, including the probability of finding particle 2 in a certain region of space, {\em conditioned on particle 1 having passed through slit 1}, (\ref{phi2t}) will give the correct result, even for a time before $t_1$.